HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

    - Expand the **Connection details** section.
    - Check that the webhook URL appears here, and that the correct events are registered.

-## Step 7: Inject One Test Order

-We are now going to inject a test order for Make.com to capture the structure of the HubRise order data.
+We are now going to inject a test order and check that it is received in Make.com.

 1. Open your HubRise back office.
 2. Click **Connections**.